fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 * [Mac Os](https://docs.anaconda.com/anaconda/install/mac-os/)

 ## Setting Up the Environment of Python 3
-Hooorayyy!!!! your are done the installation of Anaconda.
+Hooorayyy!!!!
+You are done the installation of Anaconda.
 Now open the terminal for linux and macOs and activate `base` environment of anaconda by:

 ![Terminal](https://user-images.githubusercontent.com/70914271/152668997-60d7a8c5-8395-4309-846c-3a2b83af2d6c.png)